 The research-based Master of Science degree programs prepare students for supervisory and product development positions in industry, teaching positions in community colleges, or more advanced study toward the Ph.D. degree in chemistry, biochemistry, or in the molecular life sciences.

 A Comprehensive Examination option is available for those who desire a current understanding of chemistry and other specific areas of chemical application in which an advanced degree is beneficial.
 It is not recommended for persons who wish to continue to a doctoral program in chemistry, nor for those who intend to significantly upgrade their laboratory research capabilities.

 The Master's degree programs at Cal State LA are designed to provide a broad experience in the chemical or biochemical sciences while developing critical writing and presentation skills as well as laboratory manipulative techniques.
 They will provide the foundation for professional work or future education.

-- Department Application Form for Master of Science Program (PDF) * for Fall 2019.
+- Application to our Master of Science Program for Fall 2021

 - Comprehensive Examination Report (PDF)

 - Department of Chemistry & Biochemistry Graduate Student Handbook (PDF)

 - Graduate Thesis, Project, and Dissertation Guidelines

 - MS Advancement to Candidacy Form (GS10) (PDF)